Bee Products: The Original Superfoods

 Long before the word ‘superfood’ appeared in a dictionary, billions of tiny workers were busy making some of the oldest superfoods known: Propolis, Royal Jelly and Bee Pollen.
 Each one perfectly fits the superfood definition and is packed with beneficial nutrients for optimal health.

-Before David Wolf brought brought superfoods into the spotlight, before health bloggers introduced us to goji berries, maca powder, raw cacao and quinoa, ancient cultures were using bee pollen, propolis and royal for energy, healing and beauty.
+Before David Wolf brought superfoods into the spotlight, before health bloggers introduced us to goji berries, maca powder, raw cacao and quinoa, ancient cultures were using bee pollen, propolis and royal for energy, healing and beauty.

 Bee pollen is one of the most nutrient-packed foods on earth.